Updated: December 16, 2021

 Q: Does SCS have any financial assistance available as a result of the impact of COVID-19?

 SCS has some awards and bursaries, and more details are available from our Awards and Bursaries page.
-The bursary application period for the Fall term is closed.
-The bursary application period for the Winter term will open in the coming weeks.
+The bursary application period for the Winter term is closed.
+The bursary application period for the Spring term will be open from February 28th to March 18th, 2022.